-- a. excavation or otherwise removing of more than 100m of soil or sediment where below than 5m Australian Height datum AHD; or - b. filling of land of more than 500m of material with an average depth of 0.5m or greater where below the 5m Australian Height datum AHD.
+- excavation or otherwise removing of more than 100m3 of soil or sediment where below than 5m Australian Height datum AHD; or - b. filling of land of more than 500m3 of material with an average depth of 0.5m or greater where below the 5m Australian Height datum AHD.

-c. protects buildings and infrastructure from the effects of acid sulfate soils.
+protects buildings and infrastructure from the effects of acid sulfate soils.